Pee-wee Herman: Pee-wee's Playhouse: The MoviePee-wee's Playhouse: The Movie is a proposed film allegedly greenlighted by Paramount Pictures. Reubens's third scripted movie, written at the same time as his adult-oriented Pee-wee script, was announced in late summer 2006. He first announced he had finished the script on Late Show with David Letterman, and later revealed further details to Time magazine reporter Dennis Van Tine. Filming was expected to start in early 2007.

 According to Reubens, the story will focus on the characters from the television show finally leaving the playhouse and venturing off into Puppetland and beyond (the playhouse characters had rarely left their home in the TV series).
 The characters from the playhouse will be on an epic adventure to look for a missing character from the playhouse.
 Reubens stated this will be a "road" movie.
-Reubens has said that, although he feels confident that he can still portray Pee-wee himself, he would optionally cast Johnny Depp if needed.
+Reubens said that, although he feels confident that he can still portray Pee-wee himself, he would optionally cast Johnny Depp if needed.
 He said "My second option is to have Johnny Depp play Pee-wee."
-He even claims that he has spoken to Depp himself and that the actor asked for time to think about it.
+He said he spoke to Depp himself and that the actor asked for time to think about it.

-During the 2011 Comic-Con in San Diego, Reubens told MTV that he hopes to have Justin Bieber make a cameo appearance toward the end of the movie.
-He also stated that filming of the movie has not started yet, but hopes to begin filming in the next couple of months.
+During the 2011 Comic-Con in San Diego, Reubens told MTV that he hoped to have Justin Bieber make a cameo appearance toward the end of the movie.
+He also stated that filming of the movie had not started yet, but hoped to begin filming in the next couple of months.